 Getting here will be pretty easy if you have a private driver for the day.
 If not, you may be able to swing a mix of public transportation and a taxi.
 El Saltadero de los Muchachos is found just a few minutes away from downtown Cabrera (if you can get a bus there), then just down an asphalt road until you reach the falls (the drive is about 10 minutes).
 We have it all mapped out here.

 If this is sounding like a perfect addition, you'll probably want to spend more than 1 day in this part of the DR. The waterfall is an activity you'll want 1-2 hours at, plus driving time (and you don't want to short change time at any of the other spots).

 Gri Gri Lagoon

-It's a quiet lagoon surrounded by a thick mangrove forest and home to a host of various species of birds.
+It's a quiet lagoon surrounded by thick mangrove forests and home to a host of various species of birds.
 Many tours include a boat ride in the lagoon with a guide pointing out wildlife, a stop at Cueva de Las Golondrinas (Cave of the Swallows), a natural pool to swim in, and some time spent at Playa Caleton and often even Playa Grande as well.

 If you want to include this in your itinerary, I'd suggest turning this into a 2-day trip, or taking something off the list.
 You'll want about as much time here as you spend at Laguna Dudu, about 3 hours.

 Do some research to find the best tour, but looks like this one includes transportation, a visit to the plantation, and the beach as well as Gri Gri.
-So you may be able to find a tour that hits a lot the spots on my itinerary for you!
+So you may be able to find a tour that hits a lot of the spots on my itinerary for you!